DanTCIM/ASOP_RNN/README.md

 ## What the model output looks like

-Please visit the [Streamlit site](https://asop-dream.streamlit.app/) and run the model yourself!
+Please visit the Streamlit web app [(https://asop-dream.streamlit.app/)](https://asop-dream.streamlit.app/) and run the model yourself!

 The model is hallucinating.
 However, ASOP may appear like this for non-actuaries!